-Later when Gaou grabs Kurita's arm before the final (he wanted to see how much Kurita trained) the Ha-Ha Brothers grab their bats again ready to fight the giant if he hurt Kurita.
+Later when Gaou grabs Kurita's arm before the final (he wanted to see how much Kurita trained) the Ha-Ha Brothers grab their bats again ready to fight the giant if he hurts Kurita.

 The scene at the end of the Bando Spiders game when an exhausted Sena staggers in and collapses into Suzuna's arms.
 Her initial shock and embarrasment gives way to acceptance and she asks him if he's grown taller.

 Hiruma forgetting about facts and numbers for one second and actually straight-up believing in his team.
-And the pay off as him screaming one of his loudest most happy Ya-Ha.
+And the pay off has him screaming one of his loudest and happiest Ya-Ha.